 Brass, a hard alloy of copper and zinc, is one of many metals that can be sold for scrap.
 If you have any locks, gears, musical instruments, ammunition, or other brass items, you can generally get between one and two dollars per pound for your items at the scrapyard.
 Antique brass can be worth even more if sold to a collector or antique dealer.
 Below, we have all of the details of where to find brass, how to identify it, how much it’s worth, and where you can sell it.

-Brass is a metal alloy, or solid solution.
+Brass is a metal alloy.
 In layman’s terms, that means brass is a mixture of metals.
-Copper, like gold, silver, and tin, is rather soft on its own.
-However, combining copper with another metal, specifically zinc, creates brass, which is harder than pure iron.
-Not only is brass harder than either pure copper or pure iron, but it stands up to harsh weather conditions better than iron as well.
+Copper is rather soft on its own, but combining copper with zinc creates brass, which is harder than pure iron.
+Not only is brass harder than either pure copper or pure iron, but it stands up to harsh weather conditions better than iron.

 Outside of its practical functions, brass is sometimes used solely because of its bright, attractive appearance for buttons, light fixtures, doorknobs, sculptures, and other decorative artworks.

 You can also find brass in many antique items.
 Generally speaking, antique brass refers to items at least 100 years old. eBay offers an extensive reference guide for antique brass, which is a valuable resource for sellers or buyers.
 Popular antique brass items include: